-The City will seek:

-- To maintain a diversified mix of revenue to provide for long-term stability and predictability, including exploring and evaluating new and enhanced revenue sources that are available to the City but not currently leveraged. - 2.
-To avoid dependence on temporary or unstable revenues to fund basic municipal services. - 3.
-To avoid dependence on Federal revenues to fund ongoing, basic municipal services. - 4.
-To develop a cost recovery plan that assess user fees to the extent appropriate for the type of service provided, which includes direct costs, capital costs, department overhead, and citywide overhead.
+io e 51150 the equity between the cost of public services and the users of those services.
+Budget Compliance Α. Ge eneral Management Revenue estimates for budget purposes should be conservative yet realistic. ✓ .
+4 2.
+Revenue forecasts should be prepared for a six-year period so as to enable • identification of trends, changes to laws and regulations that may affect revenue growth and collections, and structural issues, such as the forecasted pace of growth in on-going revenues to on-going expenditures.
+3. Timely payment of taxes, fees and charges owed to the City is needed to ensure ✓ Ο. quality public services.
+The City should aggressively pursue all amounts due to the City.
+4. Indirect administrative costs associated with the operation of funds should be • identified and charged against the operation of those funds. В. Re venue Diversification ty will seek: 1110 To maintain a diversified mix of revenue to provide for long-term stability and J ١. · predictability, including exploring and evaluating new and enhanced revenue sources that are available to the City but not currently leveraged.
+2. To avoid dependence on temporary or unstable revenues to fund basic municipal ✓ services.
+3. To avoid dependence on Federal revenues to fund ongoing, basic municipal services s. 🗸 4.
+To develop a cost recovery plan that assess user fees to the extent appropriate for ✓ ٦. the type of service provided, which includes direct costs, capital costs, department overhead, and citywide overhead.

-C. Fees and Charges

-- General Fund services should be supported by user fees to the extent appropriate for the character of the service and its user. - 2.
-User fees and charges should be reviewed prior to the start of each biennial budgeting cycle to ensure adequate cost of service recovery. - 3.
-Charges for services should be sufficient to recover the full cost of related services, including direct operating costs, and other costs such as capital and overhead costs. - 4.
-Modifications to user fees require approval by Council.

-D. Grants and Unpredictable Revenues

-- 1. Grant funds or similar contractual revenue of a temporary nature will be budgeted only if they are committed at the time of the preliminary budget.
-Otherwise, separate appropriations will be made during the year as grants are awarded or contracts made. - 2.
-Unpredictable revenues, such as those derived from the sale of surplus inventory, shall be treated as a one-time revenue and shall not be used to support ongoing expenses.
+C. Fe es and Charges 1.
+General Fund services should be supported by user fees to the extent appropriate for or 🗸 the character of the service and its user.
+2. User fees and charges should be reviewed prior to the start of each biennial ✓ ۷. budgeting cycle to ensure adequate cost of service recovery.
+0 3.
+Charges for services should be sufficient to recover the full cost of related services, • including direct operating costs, and other costs such as capital and overhead costs.
+4. Modifications to user fees require approval by Council. ✓ D. Gr ants and Unpredictable Revenues ٥. • ✓ 1. • only if they are committed at the time of the preliminary budget.
+Otherwise, separate appropriations will be made during the year as grants are awarded or contracts made.
+2. Unpredictable revenues, such as those derived from the sale of surplus inventory, ✓ shall be treated as a one-time revenue and shall not be used to support ongoing ·· · · · · expenses.